The Burden of Disease Epidemiology, Equity and Cost-Effectiveness Programme (BODE3)

 Dr Sarah Baird's group is interested in how the supportive area surrounding the cancer cells, the stroma, develops and functions.
 The lab also specializes in determining cell death mechanisms.

-Dr John Ashton’s group is currently investigating mechanisms of drug resistance to small molecule inhibitors in oncogene-dominant non-small cell lung cancer, and ALK positive lung cancer in particular.
-They also have an interest in modelling metastatic disease for drug testing, and are currently working on improving a metastatic prostate cancer mouse model for drug testing.
+Associate Professor John Ashton's group is currently investigating mechanisms of drug resistance to small molecule inhibitors in oncogene-dominant non-small cell lung cancer, and ALK positive lung cancer in particular.
+They also have an interest in modelling disease for drug testing, and are currently working on developing cancer spheroids for drug screening.
+In addition, his group is actively investigating the mechanism of action of the Sea-sponge derivative spiroleucettadine and the pharmacokinetics of camptothecin derivatives.

 Email pharmacology@otago.ac.nz